SanyueHan/COMP3027J-Data-Mining-Machine-Learning/Assignments/Assignment_2/overview.md

 May 25th: Submit report and code

-May 29th: Final Learder board release
+May 29th: Final Leader board release

 May 31st ~ June 4th: Interview